lbormann/darts-caller/README.md

     Column 1 contains the phrase a sound file is based on.
 For example: "The game is over."
     All further filled columns (separated by semicolon ';') contain "filename-keys".
     All supported filename-keys can be found at https://github.com/lbormann/autodarts-caller#setup-sounds.
-    Moreover you can find powerful template-files in 'caller-templates'; you can also create template files for other languages and share with me so that every contributer can use this to generate new awesome voices!
+    You can find ready-to-go template-files in 'caller-templates'; you can also create template file and share it with me so that every contributer can use it in future!

     - **Sounds archive:**
     A ZIP file (*.zip) (filename: "{speaker name}"-"{m|f}"-"{language}".zip - for example: "max-m-german.zip") containing a folder (filename irrelevant) with the sound files.
 It should be noted that the sounds MUST be in the same order (when sorted alphabetically) as in the template file; however, the actual filename is completely irrelevant.